crowdfavorite-mirrors/wp-nextgen-gallery/readme.txt

 === NextGEN Gallery ===
 Contributors: photocrati
 Tags:gallery,image,images,photo,photos,picture,pictures,slideshow,flash,media,thumbnails,photo-albums,nextgen-gallery,nextgen
-Requires at least: 3.4
+Requires at least: 3.5
-Tested up to: 3.4.1
+Tested up to: 3.5.1
 Stable tag: trunk
 License: GPLv2

-The most popular WordPress gallery plugin with tons of features and over 6 million downloads.
+The most popular WordPress gallery plugin and one of the most popular plugins of all time with over 6 million downloads.

 == Description ==

+= WordPress Gallery Plugin =

-NextGEN Gallery is the most popular **WordPress gallery plugin**, and one of the most popular WordPress plugins of any kind, with over 6 million downloads.
+NextGEN Gallery is the most popular **WordPress gallery plugin**, and one of the most popular WordPress plugins of all time, with over 6 million downloads.

 It provides a powerful engine for uploading and managing galleries of images, with the ability to batch upload, import meta data, add/delete/rearrange/sort images, edit thumbnails, group galleries into albums, and more.
 It also provides two front-end display styles (slideshows and thumbnail galleries), both of which come with a wide array of options for controlling size, style, timing, transitions, controls, lightbox effects, and more.

-*The NextGEN Gallery WordPress plugin is now proudly maintained by <a href='http://www.photocrati.com'>Photocrati Media</a>.
+*The NextGEN Gallery WordPress gallery plugin is now proudly maintained by <a href='http://www.photocrati.com'>Photocrati Media</a>.
 Special thanks to Alex Rabe who created and maintained NextGEN from 2007 through 2011.*

-= NextGEN WordPress Gallery Plugin - Features =
+= NextGEN WordPress Gallery Plugin Features =

 *Upload Galleries*

 * Our WordPress gallery plugin offers diverse and powerful functionality for getting images from your desktop to your website.
 You can easily upload batches of images via a standard WordPress-style uploader, or upload images via zip file or FTP.
-NextGEN will automatically import your images‚Äô meta data.
+NextGEN will automatically import your images meta data.

 *Manage Galleries*

 * Centralized gallery management.
 Enjoy a single location where you can see and manage all your galleries.
 * Edit galleries.
 Add or exclude images, change gallery title and description, reorder of images, resize thumbnails.
 * Thumbnail Management.
-Turn thumbnail cropping on off, customize how individual thumbnails are cropped, and bulk resize thumbnails across one more galleries.
+Turn thumbnail cropping on and off, customize how individual thumbnails are cropped, and bulk resize thumbnails across one or more galleries.
 * Edit Individual Images.
-Edit meta data and image tags, rotate images, exclude images.
+Edit meta data and image tags, rotate images, and exclude images.
 * Watermarks.
 Quickly add watermarks to batches or galleries of images.
 * Albums.
-Create and organize collections of galleries (‚Äúalbums‚Äù), and display them in either compact or extended format.
+Create and organize collections of galleries, and display them in either compact or extended format.

 *Display Galleries*

 * Two Gallery Types.
 Choose between two main display styles: Slideshow and Thumbnail, and allow visitors to toggle between the two.
 * Slideshow Galleries.
-Choose from a vast array of options for slideshows, including slideshow size, transition style, speed, image order, optional navigation bar.
+Choose from a vast array of options for slideshows, including slideshow size, transition style, speed, image order, and optional navigation bar.
 * Thumbnail Galleries.
-Choose from a wide range of options to customize thumbnail galleries, including 5 different lightboxs for individual images, optional thumbnails cropping and editing, thumbnail styles, captions, and more.
+Choose from a wide range of options to customize thumbnail galleries, including 5 different lightboxes for individual images, optional thumbnail cropping and editing, thumbnail styles, captions, and more.
 * Single Image Displays.
 Display and format single images.
-* Work with Options Panel or ShortCodes.
+* Work with Options Panel or Shortcodes.

-= NextGEN WordPress Gallery Plugin - Community & Extensions =
+= NextGEN WordPress Gallery Plugin Community & Extensions =

 NextGEN has been the dominant WordPress gallery plugin for years.
 As a result, there is large and great community of users and developers, as well as a large number of dedicated extension plugins.
 For a list of extension plugins, just search for NextGEN in the WordPress.org plugin repository, or visit our <a href="http://www.nextgen-gallery.com/nextgen-gallery-extension-plugins/">Complete List of NextGEN Extension Plugins</a>.

-= NextGEN WordPress Gallery Plugin - Resources =
+= NextGEN WordPress Gallery Plugin Resources =

 *Visit the NextGEN <a href="http://www.nextgen-gallery.com" target="_blank">WordPress Gallery Plugin</a> official homepage<br>
 *View <a href="http://www.nextgen-gallery.com/nextgen-gallery-demos/" target="_blank">NextGEN Gallery Demos</a><br>